adamhancock/cli/packages/workstream-daemon/README.md

   - Updates status to "Working" (purple in Raycast)
   - Triggered by: User message submission or any tool use

-- 🤔 **Waiting for Input**: When Claude shows an interactive prompt
+- 🤔 **Waiting for Input**: When Claude shows an interactive prompt or needs approval
-  - Triggered by: AskUserQuestion tool, ExitPlanMode (plan approval), or any explicit question
+  - Triggered by: AskUserQuestion tool, ExitPlanMode (plan approval), or Notification hook with `permission_prompt` or `idle_prompt` type
   - Updates status to "Waiting" (orange in Raycast)
   - Sends macOS notification: "🤔 Claude needs your attention in [project]"